Skip to content

 Option Choices Description

-Concurrency 5 / 10 / 25 devices at once Number of device targets processed in parallel.
-Reduce for fragile networks.
+Concurrency 5 / 10 / 25 devices at once Captured by the wizard and shown in the review summary for operator planning.

 Click Next after reviewing the options.